Polar bonds and electronegativity

 Polar covalent bonds

-The Greek symbol delta (lowercase) δ is used to show the resultant partial positive (δ+) and negative (δ-) and charges that result from the unequal sharing of the electrons in a polar covalent bond.
-A polar covalent bond or simply a polar bond can be thought as a sort of halfway house between covalent and ionic bonding in that the electrons in the bond are shared but not equally as is the case in a covalent bond and the polar covalent bond contains charges, similar to those found in an ionic compound.
-However the charges are only partial charges and not full charges as is the case with ionic compounds.
-The charges on the atoms are only partial charges simply because the electrons are not completely transferred, just shared unequally.
+The Greek symbol delta (lowercase) δ is used to show the resultant partial positive (δ+) and negative (δ-) charges that result from the unequal sharing of the electrons in a polar covalent bond.
+A polar covalent bond or simply a polar bond can be thought as a sort of halfway house between a covalent and an ionic bond; in that the electrons in the bond are shared but not equally as is the case in a covalent bond, this is why polar covalent bonds contain atoms with partial charges and not full charges similar as found in an ionic compound.
+The charges on the atoms are only partial charges simply because the electrons are not completely transferred, just shared unequally; this is outlined in the image below:

 3d model showing how the electrons are shared unequally in a polar covalent bond in a hydrogen chloride molecule.

-The larger the difference in the electronegativity between the two atoms in the covalent bond the more polar (polar covalent) the bond will be.
-If the bond between 2 different atoms has a very large difference in electronegativity values of say 1.7-2.0 or more it will be ionic.
-If the differences in the electronegativity is around 0.5 or less then the bond is likely to be covalent.
-Click on the link for bond character above or here for more information.
+The larger the difference in the electronegativity values between the two atoms in the chemical bond the more polar (polar covalent) the bond will be.
+If the bond between two different atoms has a very large difference in electronegativity values of say 1.7-2.0 or more it will be ionic.
+If the differences in the electronegativity values are around 0.5 or less then the bond is likely to be covalent.
+Click here for more information on bond character and the degree of ionic or covalent nature in a chemical bond.

 Hydrogen chloride (HCl)